-- 478 (1) Expend its own resources, seek grant funds, and 479 establish partnerships to support its public charter school 480 authorizing activities. - (2) Charge a portion of annual per student state allocations received by each public charter school it authorizes based on the following schedule: - a.
+- authorizer to the public charter schools under the purview of the authorizer. - 479 (5) The authorizing functions provided by the 480 authorizer to the public charter schools under its 481 jurisdiction, including the operating costs and expenses of 482 the authorizer detailed in annual audited financial statements 483 that conform to generally accepted accounting principles. - 484 (6) All use of taxpayer dollars including expenditures, 485 contracts, and revenues. - 486 (h) To cover costs for overseeing and authorizing 487 public charter schools in accordance with this chapter,-a 488 local school board serving as an authorizer may do all of the 489 following: - 490 (1) Expend its own resources, seek grant funds, and 491 establish partnerships to support its public charter school 492 authorizing activities. - 493 (2) Charge a portion of annual per student state 494 allocations received by each public charter school it 495 authorizes based on the following schedule: - a.
 If the local school board authorizer has oversight over one to three, inclusive, public charter schools: Three percent of annual per student state allocations. - b.
-If the local school board authorizer has oversight over four to five, inclusive, public charter schools: Two percent of annual per student state allocations. - c.
-If the local school board authorizer has oversight over six to 10, inclusive, public charter schools: One percent of annual per student state allocations. - d.
-These funds shall be used to cover the costs for-a local school board an authorizer to provide authorizing services to its public charter schools. - (i) An employee, agent, or representative of an authorizer may not simultaneously serve as an employee, agent, representative, vendor, or contractor of a public charter school of that authorizer. - (j) With the exception of charges for oversight services as required in subsection (h), a public charter school may not be required to purchase services from its authorizer as a condition of charter approval or of a charter contract, nor may any such condition be implied.

-(k) A public charter school authorized by a local school system may choose to purchase services, such as transportation-related or lunchroom-related services, from its authorizer.
+If the local school board authorizer has oversight over four to five, inclusive, public charter schools: Two percent of annual per student state allocations. - 502 c.
+If the local school board authorizer has oversight 503 over six to 10, inclusive, public charter schools: One percent 504 of annual per student state allocations.

+d.
+These funds shall be used to cover the costs for a

+local school board an authorizer to provide authorizing

+services to its public charter schools.

+- (i) An employee, agent, or representative of an authorizer may not simultaneously serve as an employee, agent, representative, vendor, or contractor of a public charter school of that authorizer. - (j) With the exception of charges for oversight services as required in subsection (h), a public charter school may not be required to purchase services from its authorizer as a condition of charter approval or of a charter contract, nor may any such condition be implied. - (k) A public charter school authorized by a local school system may choose to purchase services, such as transportation-related or lunchroom-related services, from its authorizer.
 In such event, the public charter school and authorizer shall execute an annual service contract, separate from the charter contract, stating the mutual agreement of the parties concerning any service fees to be charged to the public charter school.
-A public charter school authorized by the commission may not purchase services from the commission, but consistent with this section, may purchase services from the local school system where the public charter school is located.

-- effectiveness of all authorizers established under this chapter.
+A public charter school authorized by the commission may not purchase services from the commission, but consistent with this section, may purchase services from the local school system where the public charter school is located. - (1) The department shall oversee the performance and effectiveness of all authorizers established under this chapter.
 Persistently unsatisfactory performance of the portfolio of the public charter schools of an authorizer, a pattern of well-founded complaints about the authorizer or its public charter schools, or other objective circumstances may trigger a special review by the department.
 In reviewing and evaluating the performance of an authorizer, the department shall apply nationally recognized standards for quality in charter authorizing.
-If, at any time, the department finds that an authorizer is not in compliance with an existing charter contract or the requirements of all authorizers under this chapter, the department shall notify the authorizer in writing of any identified problem, and the authorizer shall have reasonable opportunity to respond and remedy the problem. - (m) If a local school board acting as an authorizer persists in violating a material provision of a charter contract or fails to remedy any other authorizing problem after due notice from the department, the department shall notify the local school board, within 60 days, that it intends to revoke the chartering authority of the local school board unless the local school board demonstrates a timely and satisfactory remedy for the violation or deficiencies.
+If, at any time, the department finds that an authorizer is not in compliance with an existing charter contract or the requirements of all authorizers under this chapter, the department shall notify the authorizer in writing of any identified problem, and the authorizer shall have reasonable opportunity to respond and remedy the problem.

-THE SERVICE

-HB363 INTRODUCED
+OF ALAULA